navamisunil077-debug/Expense-analyser-app/README.md

 Successful login redirects the user to the main dashboard

-3. Expense Entry

-User selects category using ListPicker

-Enters amount, description, and location (latitude & longitude)

-Expense data is saved in TinyDB and Google Sheets

-4. Location Tracking
+3 Location Tracking

 Entered latitude and longitude are displayed on the Map

 Helps visualize where expenses occur

-5. Monthly Expense Calculation
+4. Monthly Expense Calculation

 Expenses are filtered based on selected month